Whispering to Witches: Plot summary

 They realise the Coven has been burgled while they were gone.
 They find a re-growing potion that Patsy had been working on was stolen, and a small drop of the potion caused a branch to grow from the desk.
 Joe takes a piece of foil given to him by his stepdad, Gordon, and dips it into the remaining potion, and a triangular amulet with a garnet stone in the centre materialises in his hand.
 They also notice that a chest of Julius' was hacked open, and a book on graphology was taken from it.
 Twiggy is certain that the missing Squib, Patsy's cat, had to be transformed into something in the room, and would have seen exactly who burgled them.
 After tireless searching, Joe and Twiggy transform a dead-nettle resting on Winifred's desk into the petrified Squib, who takes an immediate liking to Joe.
 Twiggy realises that the Coven is out of Lingo Liquorice, which allows witches to talk to animals, and she suggests the two go to the Midnight Market to pick up some more.

-As they wander through the stands, Joe and Twiggy stopped momentarily at a stand that sold cats.
-Twiggy expressed her longing for a cat as they both admired an Amber-eyed Silver-tip; a very extravagant witches' cat.
+As they wander through the stands, Joe and Twiggy stop momentarily at a stand that sold cats.
+Twiggy expresses her longing for a cat as they both admire an Amber-eyed Silver-tip; a very extravagant witches' cat.
 Joe and Twiggy head over to the stand where the Lingo Liquorice is sold.
 Twiggy trades the man at the counter a bag of handmade dead-nettle tea.
 Joe mocks the tea Twiggy has made and offends her, and she hurries away crying.

-Joe wanders through a bookshop, where he learns that Mabel's Book, which was written in illegible handwriting and was translated by a magical linguist, Fleur Fortescue.
+Joe wanders through a bookshop, where he learns of Mabel's Book - a tome that was written in illegible handwriting and later translated by a magical linguist, Fleur Fortescue.
 Joe learns that page 513 was ripped out by Fleur in her translations.
 Joe purchases Twiggy an Amber-eyed Silver-tip as an apology gift, and offers the amulet he re-grew with Patsy's potion as payment.
 After giving the cat to Twiggy, they realise she is not really an Amber-eyed Silver-tip, and had powder on her ears and tails to appear so.
 Twiggy declares that she doesn't care that they have been tricked because she loves the cat anyway.
 The trio arrive back at the Coven where they each eat a bit of the liquorice and begin to question Squib.
 Squib tells them that the woman who broke in was not a witch, and was searching for the Spillikins of Doom, and stole the graphology book from Julius' chest.
 The witches arrive back at the Coven, and Joe escapes as they question Twiggy about the disarray of their home.